Back to all posts

 When you see the price for an Ashiatsu massage, you might notice it’s a bit higher than a standard Swedish or deep tissue session.
 This isn’t arbitrary—several key factors contribute to the cost.
 Understanding what goes into the pricing helps you see it not just as an expense, but as an investment in a highly effective and specialized form of therapy.
 From the unique setup of the room to the therapist’s advanced training, let’s look at what shapes the price of this incredible treatment.

-The Cost of Professional Equipment
+The Investment in Professional Equipment

 Ashiatsu isn’t a massage that can be done just anywhere.
 It requires a specific setup, most notably a set of sturdy bars securely mounted to the ceiling.
 These bars are essential for the therapist’s balance and control, allowing them to apply precise, deep pressure with their feet.
 The massage table also needs to be exceptionally durable to support both you and the therapist.
 This professional-grade equipment is a significant investment for any studio, ensuring every session is both safe and effective.
 The cost of installing and maintaining this specialized gear is naturally factored into the price of your Ashiatsu massage.